loda-lang/loda-programs/programs/oeis/list6.md

 * [A304171](http://oeis.org/A304171) ([program](304/A304171.asm)): a(n) = 87*2^n - 38 (n>=0).
 * [A304172](http://oeis.org/A304172) ([program](304/A304172.asm)): a(n) = 99*2^n - 45 (n>=0).
 * [A304205](http://oeis.org/A304205) ([program](304/A304205.asm)): Numbers k such that 24*k + 6 is congruent to 0 (mod 49).
+* [A304274](http://oeis.org/A304274) ([program](304/A304274.asm)): The concatenation of the first n elements is the largest positive even number with n digits when written in base 3/2.
 * [A304275](http://oeis.org/A304275) ([program](304/A304275.asm)): Sum_{k=1..n} gcd(k,n) / cos(Pi*k/n)^2 for odd n.
 * [A304370](http://oeis.org/A304370) ([program](304/A304370.asm)): Number of function calls of the first kind required to compute ack(3,n), where ack denotes the Ackermann function.
 * [A304371](http://oeis.org/A304371) ([program](304/A304371.asm)): Number of function calls of the second kind required to compute ack(3,n), where ack denotes the Ackermann function.